Skip to content

 Envision Resilience Nantucket

-Envision Resilience is a nonprofit organization that works to advance innovative city planning and design in the face of climate change through student and community partnerships.
-By connecting current and future professionals working across disciplines, the organization creates opportunities for communities to reimagine climate challenges and inspires resilient solutions.
+Envision Resilience works to advance innovative planning and design in the face of climate change through student and community partnerships.
+By connecting current and future professionals working across disciplines, the organization creates opportunities for communities to reimagine climate challenges and inspire resilient solutions.
 Envision Resilience, originally developed by Remain, is part of the philanthropic organizations and initiatives created and funded by Eric and Wendy Schmidt to work toward a healthy, resilient, secure world for all.

 The Vision